open-wa/wa-automate-nodejs/README.md

 ## Issues with decyption

-If you are having issues with decryption it may be due to an issue with the user agent being used by the decrypt method.
+If you are having issues with decryption it may be due to the user agent being used by the decrypt method.
 You can remedy this by passing a custom user agent as a second parameter to the decrypt method.
 Now there is a convenience method on the WhatsApp class to allow you to easily get a compatible user agent shown below.
 This feature is available in v.1.5.8 and above.

 ```javascript